ChongyaSong/YouML/README.md

 `Version=0.6`<br />
 `Exec={}`<br />
 `EOF'`<br />
-This command creates a copy of YouML executable in your start menu of Windows.
-Now, you can move it to anywhere (e.g., taskbar) and/or open it by clicking.
+This command creates a shortcut of YouML executable in your start menu of Windows.
+Now, you can pin it to anywhere (e.g., taskbar) and/or open it by clicking.

 ----